 What is JOTA?

-Jamboree-on-the-Air (JOTA) is an annual event in which Scouts and Guides all over the world speak to each other by means of amateur radio contacts.
+Jamboree on the Air (JOTA) is the amateur radio element of JOTA-JOTI, with Scouts all over the world speaking to each other by means of amateur radio.
 Scouting experiences are exchanged and ideas are shared via radio waves.

-When Scouts want to meet young people from another country, they usually think of attending a World Jamboree or another international gathering.
-But few people realize that each year about half-a-million Scouts and Guides “get together” over the airwaves for the annual JOTA.
-Modern communication technology offers Scouts the exciting opportunity to make friends in other countries without even leaving home…
+When Scouts want to meet young people from another country, they usually think of attending a World Scout Jamboree or another international gathering.
+But few people realize that each year over a million Scouts “get together” during JOTA-JOTI.
+Modern communication technology offers Scouts the exciting opportunity to make friends in other countries without even leaving home.

 Since 1958, when the first JOTA was held, thousands of Scouts and Guides have “met” each other through this event.
 Not only is it fun to talk to Scouts from other parts of the world, but it also gives a chance to find out about other countries and Scouting elsewhere.

-Many contacts made during the JOTA have resulted in penpals and links between scout troops that have lasted for many years.
+Many contacts made during JOTA-JOTI have resulted in penpals and links between scout troops that have lasted for many years.